Weighing wheelchair-bound, bedbound and bariatric clients

 2. Order hoists & beds with integrated scales

 Since you are likely purchasing or hiring new equipment for these clients anyways, whenever possible, ask the Occupational Therapist to try and order hoists and beds which come with integrated scales.
 Just make sure to check that the scale component can be calibrated every 12 months (at a minimum) when the hoist or bed is serviced.
-While external hoist scales do exist, these are only compatible with the coat-hanger style spreader bars which are becoming much less common.
-Also, because an external scale hangs under the spreader bar, there are often issues with hoisting the client high enough (or lowering the bed low enough), to suspend the client completely off of the bed to get an accurate reading.
+While external hoist scales do exist, some are only compatible with the coat-hanger style spreader bars which are becoming much less common.
+Also, because an external scale usually hangs under the spreader bar, there are often issues with hoisting the client high enough (or lowering the bed low enough), to suspend the client completely off of the bed to get an accurate reading.
 A hoist or bed with an integrated scale is the preferred option, because it gets around all of these issues.

 3. Have clients purchase their own wheelchair scale

 If clients are expected to be in a wheelchair long-term, purchasing their own wheelchair scale can be a good investment.
 There are a few brands which can be tipped on their side and stored up against the wall to keep them out of the way.
-Here are the two least expensive options.
+Here are the three least expensive options.

 Note: several companies will sell these specific models so be sure to shop around to get the best price.